ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 ========================

 The :download:`gui.py <gui.py>` scripts launch an graphical app using PySide6.
-In the preprocesing tab, there is a field for the `poisson's ratio`, the `Young modulus`, the length of the beam, and the number of point for our simulation.
+In the preprocessing tab, there is a field for the poisson's ratio, the Young modulus, the length of the beam, and the number of point for the simulation.

 Add a PyVista plotting frame in the window
 ==========================================

-Start by importing `QtInteractor` from pyvistaqt and `MapdlTheme` from pymapdl
+Start by importing `QtInteractor` from pyvistaqt and `MapdlTheme` from PyMAPDL

 .. code:: python